 “The mPOS market does present a substantial opportunity for not only the expansion of point of sale solutions by those vendors already active but also by new OTT players who could come into the payments space using mPOS as an entrance point,” says Phil Sealy, Senior analyst at ABI.
 “There has been much said about the cannibalization of the traditional POS market, but ABI Research believes that both traditional POS and mPOS can grow together in tandem, co-existing, expanding the presence of digital payment acceptance.

-There will always be a need for traditional POS solutions driven by large fixed lane checkout applications, but equally there will be merchants looking at simpler cost-effective solutions with added value services.”
+There will always be a need for traditional POS solutions driven by large fixed lane checkout applications.
+However, there will equally be merchants looking at simpler cost-effective solutions with added value services.”

 The on-demand economy.